 Applicants must complete all 90 semester hours of pre-pharmacy coursework with a grade of C or higher (C- or below is not acceptable) by the end of the spring term prior to their first fall term in the School of Pharmacy.
 Due to the increasingly competitive nature of the applicant pool, individuals who have completed all pre-pharmacy courses prior to applying for admission may receive some preference.
 Online math, science and public speaking courses will NOT be accepted.
 Failure to complete the coursework satisfactorily will result in withdrawal of the admission offer.

-The minimum overall GPA requirement for applicants to the PharmD Program is 2.5 overall at the time of application.
 The average GPA of our admitted students is typically around 3.4.
 Competition is typically the strongest among out-of-state applicants.

 The Pharmacy College Admissions Test (PCAT) is required and considered in the admissions process for the School of Pharmacy.
 The PCAT must have been taken within the last three years and no later than October of the year of application for December deadline applicants, and August of the year of application for Early Decision applicants.
 Composite scores over the 50th percentile is preferred but not required.

 Three (3) recommendation forms are required as part of the PharmCAS application.
 Letters submitted in lieu of completing the form will not be accepted.
 The applicant should seek recommendations attesting to his/her academic performance (academic recommendation) or on the applicant's professional skills and potential for success in a rigorous professional degree program (professional recommendation).